 Verbal abuse, including cruelty, criticism, swearing, mocking, taunting, and name-calling

 Financial abuse, including refusing to pay bills or buy necessities, withholding money, and not allowing the victim to obtain a job

 Social abuse, including isolating the victim, eavesdropping on private conversations, violating privacy rights, and displaying overt jealousy

-Domestic violence can be a misdemeanor or felony offense, depending on the nature of the crime and the presence or absence of physical injuries to the witness/victim.
+Domestic violence can be charged as a misdemeanor or felony offense, depending on the nature of the crime and the presence or absence of physical injuries to the witness/victim.

 Murder is the intentional killing of another human being.
 In California, there are two types of murder:

 First Degree Murder: a premeditated killing that was planned in advance.
 Felony-Murder, a murder committed during the course of a serious felony (robbery and kidnapping are the two most common felonies during which the victim is killed) can also qualify as first degree murder.
 Sentences associated with a conviction for first degree murder are life in prison with the possibility of parole; life in prison without the possibility of parole (LWOP); and where special circumstances are established, the death penalty.